All Episodes

-Welcome to today's edition of the Rush 24-7 Podcast.
+Welcome to today's edition of the Rush 24-7 podcast.

-All right, we are jam-packed here today, folks, so you're gonna have to listen fast, because we got a lot to do, and this is the last day I'm gonna be here until uh the first of August.
+All right, we are jam-packed here today, folks, so you're going to have to listen fast because we got a lot to do, and this is the last day I'm going to be here until the 1st of August, because I am taking a vacation next week.

 Greetings, welcome.

-Uh we're gonna make a couple of adjustments in our normal programming schedule today, folks.
+We're going to make a couple of adjustments in our normal programming schedule today, folks.

-And uh this offends me and bothers me.
+And this offends me and bothers me.

 Same thing's happening to Rick Santorum.

-Everybody's ganging up on Rick Santorum, Senator from Pennsylvania, over some comments that he has made about uh the Catholic church abuse scandal being centered in Boston, and uh they're all over him today and and have been for a while.
+Everybody's ganging up on Rick Santorum, senator from Pennsylvania, over some comments that he has made about the Catholic Church abuse scandal being centered in Boston.

-So before we get into all of that and uh whatever else happens on the program today, we've got another terrorist scare in London.
+So before we get into all of that and whatever else happens on the program today, we've got another terrorist scare in London.

-Four detonators went off, the bombs didn't go off.
+Four detonators went off.

 I mean, you've got a reporter asking Blair, are you responsible for terrorism?

-And if I were Blair, I would have said no, are you?
+And if I were Blair, I would have said, no, are you?

 The way you're blaming all the wrong people for what's going on.